tullebulle/pingpong/EngineeringNotebook.md

 ### Client Buffering Strategy
 The client's state management system is more sophisticated than initially described.
 Rather than simply accepting each server state update as received, the client maintains a rolling buffer of recent states, typically spanning 250ms of gameplay.
 Incoming state packets are timestamped and inserted into this buffer in correct temporal order, regardless of arrival time.
 The rendering system then interpolates between the two states surrounding the current "render time" (which intentionally lags behind the latest received state by approximately 100ms).
 This interpolation buffer absorbs network jitter and packet loss while maintaining smooth animation.
 For prediction, we actually run a simplified physics simulation on the client that approximates server behavior, with periodic corrections from authoritative updates.
 When reconciling differences between predicted and actual states, we use a variable-rate correction that applies larger adjustments when the player isn't actively moving their paddle (when players are less likely to notice the correction), creating a seamless experience even under challenging network conditions.

-## Future Improvements
+## Future Improvements and Known Limitations

+### Limitations and Vulnerabilities
+- We only hash the passwords but don't use more advanced techniques (e.g. salting).
+Also, we have no upper limit for login attempts.
+Since the stakes of our application are fairly low we believe that this won't be an issue for now.
+- While our recent database concurrency improvements allow multiple game processes to access the database simultaneously without conflicts, the process-per-game architecture still limits the total number of concurrent games to around 50 on a single server due to operating system process constraints.

+### Features we could add
 Several enhancements could further improve the system.
-Adding a spectator mode would allow users to watch ongoing games, enhancing community engagement.
+Adding a spectator mode would allow users to watch ongoing games.
 Implementing NAT traversal techniques would improve connectivity for users behind restrictive firewalls.
 Tournament functionality could create more structured competitive play.
 The game physics could be enhanced with more realistic paddle physics and spin effects for more nuanced gameplay.
-Finally, the UI could be improved with animations and sound effects to create a more engaging sensory experience.
+Finally, the UI could be improved with animations and sound effects to create a more engaging experience.

+We could further enhance the configuration system by implementing dynamic configuration loading, allowing parameters to be changed at runtime or loaded from external files.
+This would enable operators to tune the system's behavior without restarting services.

-### Testing
+## Testing
 We had to make sure everything worked correctly across the network, which is notoriously unpredictable.
 Our approach was to build tests from the ground up, starting with the basics and gradually testing more complex interactions.

 We first tackled the protocol messages - making sure data packets could be properly encoded, sent across the network, and decoded correctly on the other end.
 This might sound straightforward, but with multiple message types (Hello, Welcome, Input, State), we needed to verify each one maintained its integrity when bouncing between client and server.